sumitjain-/angularProj/README.md

 Make sure you have npm, grunt and bower installed.

-  -Clone repo, go to repo home directory and run:
+  - Clone repo, go to repo home directory and run:
   ```
   $ npm install
   $ bower install
   ```

-  -Run
+  - Run

   ```
   $ grunt serve